pollination/pollination-docs/get-started/troubleshooting/rhino-plugin-errors/help-with-modeling-error-codes.md

 The easiest way to address the issue is to create a small gap (at least a half of a foot wide) that cuts a line from the outer-most boundary of the story to the courtyard, effectively joining the courtyard to the outer boundary.
 This is the officially recommended workaround from the eQuest developers as is illustrated in the eQuest Schematic Design Wizard when, on the second page, “Rectangular Atrium” is selected for the building shape.

-The [Split](https://docs.pollination.solutions/user-manual/model-editor/commands/alphabetically/me_split) command can be used to establish a line from the courtyard to outer boundary.
-Then, after the line has been used to split the rooms, the line can be [Offset](https://docs.pollination.solutions/user-manual/model-editor/commands/alphabetically/me_offset) and used to [Align](https://docs.pollination.solutions/user-manual/model-editor/commands/alphabetically/me_align) the rooms to the offset line.
+ This can be accomplished in the model editor by using the [Split](https://docs.pollination.solutions/user-manual/model-editor/commands/alphabetically/me_split) command with a non-zero "Gap Distance" to effectively introduce a gap along a line that runs from the outer-most boundary of the story to the courtyard.

 ## Dragonfly Error Codes